HighSensitivity/Shoe-shop/README.md

 sections, as well as a collapsible button (navbar-toggler) for smaller screens.
 These links use Font Awesome symbols to graphically represent each component of the website and point readers to “about.html “ and “cart.html” among other relevant pages.

 The login file for our website compromises of functions which are in JavaScript, we have a call create account() and this function is responsible for the names, addresses, email, phone and passwords our users.
-This helps us to get users trust when shopping for the best sneakers so they can have a secure account when visiting the website again
+This helps us to get users trust when shopping for the best sneakers so they can have a secure account when visiting the website again.